chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 ![Screenshot](images/swagger_3.png)

-(Step 14 optional) We can also use apache's benchmark functionality to view if our API is having any irregularities
+(Step 14 optional) You can use apache's benchmark functionality to view if our API is having any irregularities

-We can type in the following command in the terminal
+Type in the following command in the terminal

 ``` ab -n 10 -v 4 -p data.json -T 'application/json' -H 'Authorization: Bearer PRIMARY_KEY' SCORE_URI```